-On July 27, 2015, the Company announced that its Board of Directors (the "Board") has initiated a process to consider and evaluate strategic alternatives available to the Company following unsolicited interest in certain businesses of the Company.
-The Company has established a Special Committee composed of directors who are independent of management to oversee the strategic review process.
-In addition to a potential sale of the Company's businesses or assets or any combination thereof, some of the strategic alternatives may include, but are not limited to joint ventures, strategic financing, redemption or repurchase of securities as well as the continued execution of its business plan.
-While this process has been initiated, there can be no certainty that any transaction or alternative will be undertaken.
-As such, management remains focused on the below highlighted business strategy.
+On July 27, 2015, the Company announced that its Board of Directors (the "Board") had initiated a process to consider and evaluate strategic alternatives available to the Company following unsolicited interest in certain businesses of the Company.
+The Company had previously disclosed that it was exploring opportunities to maximize shareholder value which included additional divestitures of existing businesses.
+In light of the above mentioned circumstances, the Company established a Special Committee composed of directors who are independent of management to oversee the strategic review process.
+In addition to a potential sale of the Company's businesses or assets or any combination thereof, some of the strategic alternatives being considered may include, but are not limited to joint ventures, strategic financing, redemption or repurchase of securities as well as the continued execution of its business plan.